 From time to time, students need assistance from someone outside their life situation.
-Phillips provides referrals for students to pastoral counselors, spiritual directors, diversity & inclusion coaches, and/or consumer indebtedness counselors.
+Phillips provides referrals for students to mental health professionals, spiritual directors, and life coaches.
 The seminary will cover up to 4 sessions for the above-named services per academic year, up to \$75.00 for each session.
 Students may be responsible for any outstanding portion of payment above the allocated \$75 per session.
-Information about these resources can be found on the Phillips Student Connection Mighty Network.
+Information about these resources can be found in the Canvas Academic Resources site, under Module #5 Student Services and Resources.
 Student Services practices confidentiality of student circumstance and services received.